thirumalaics/2024_learning_vault/GCP/BQ.md

 ## Anatomy of a BQ query
 - BQ democratizes Big Data
+- four components
+	- dremel
+	- Colossus
+	- Jupiter
+	- Borg
 ## Infra
-- BQ employs infra tech sych as Dremel, Colossus, Jupiter and Borg
+- BQ employs infra tech such as Dremel, Colossus, Jupiter and Borg
 - Dremel is query engine
 	- turns SQL into execution tree
 	- branches of the tree are mixers, which perform the aggregation